xwmx/nb/README.md

 # create a new note containing "This is a note."
 notes add "This is a note."

+# creare a new encrypted note
+notes add "# Secret Document" --encrypt
 ```

 `notes add` with no arguments will open the new, blank note in your